Gravitational waves from the early universe: The stochastic gravitational wave background

 \subsection{Experiments}

-Here, we briefly comment on three different experimental configurations that can probe the SGWB: i) ground-based interferometers, ii) space-born interferometers, and iii) pulsar timing arrays.
+Different experimental configurations can probe the SGWB: i) ground-based interferometers, ii) space-based observatories, and iii) pulsar timing arrays.
 Together, they cover different frequency ranges of the GW spectrum, see Fig.~\ref{fig:experiments}.
+To understand how these observatories can detect GWs, we introduce the experiments in this subsection, so that we can discuss the idea behind interferometers and PTA searches in the coming section.